stupergenius/Bens-Log/entries/roadblocks_when_making_cross_platform_command_line_swfit_scripts.md

 ## ✅ Argument Parsing

 I started off porting the bits of code that parses the arguments given in the command line invocation of the script.
 This actually turned out to be quite simple.
-I'm using the excellend [Commander](https://github.com/kylef/Commander) library contributed by [Kylef](https://github.com/kylef) and others.
+I'm using the excellent [Commander](https://github.com/kylef/Commander) library contributed by [Kylef](https://github.com/kylef) and others.
 This is actually simpler than the [OptionKit](https://github.com/nomothetis/OptionKit) library I had used in the original post.

 This works well and actually reduces the code I needed to write.
 I included the Commander library in my `Packages.swift` file and was off to the races: